rackerlabs/understack/docs/gitops-install.md

 Secrets in their very nature are sensitive pieces of data.
 The ultimate storage and injection of these in a production environment needs to be carefully considered.
-For the purposes of this document no specific choice has been made but tools like Vault, Sealed Secrets, SOPS, etc should be considered.
-This will only generate the necessary secrets using random data to successfully continue the installation.
+For the purposes of this document, Sealed Secrets has been chosen; other tools like Vault, SOPS, etc should be considered for production deployments.

-TODO: probably give at least one secure example

 ```bash
 # from your understack checkout